tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 6. Select **Yes** to restart the service in the **Confirm Account Change** dialog

-7. Repeat steps 3 - 6 above to set the server account to demouser for the **SQL Server (SQLSERVER2008)** instance as well, if it is not already using the demouser account
+7. Verify the **SQL Server (SQLSERVER2008)** instance is using the demouser account.
+If not, repeat steps 3 - 6 above to set the server account to demouser for that instance as well.

 8. While still in the SQL Server 2017 Configuration Manager, expand **SQL Server Network Configuration**, select **Protocols for MSSQLSERVER**, and double-click **TCP/IP** to open the properties dialog